Start a Chapter

 - Check out our extensive collection of resources for student activists, including sample chapter constitutions, printable flyers, press release templates, and more!

-- Read our Student Organizing Manual for tips and best practices on building and managing a successful chapter.
+- Read our Chapter Organizing Manual for tips and best practices on building and managing a successful chapter.

 - Read our blog to see what we and our chapters have been up to.

-- Talk, connect, and share wisdom with SSDP chapter leaders all over the world in the SSDP chapter leaders Facebook group and on the SSDPtalk listserv.
+- Talk, connect, and share wisdom with SSDP chapter leaders all over the world in the SSDP Family Facebook group.

 The student movement to end the war on drugs is expanding rapidly, and we’re happy to welcome you into that growing movement.
 Talk to you soon!